-Through the Office of Federal Student Aid (a performance-based organization), the U.S. Department of Education awards about $150 billion a year in grants, work-study funds, and low-interest loans to more than 14 million students.
+Through the Office of Federal Student Aid (a performance-based organization), the U.S. Department of Education awards about $137 billion a year in grants, work-study funds, and low-interest loans to approximately 14 million students.

 Chief Operating Officer: James Runcie